UDHAYAPRAKASH-aiml/smart-lane-detector/README.md

-#  Lane Detection
+# Lane Detection using OpenCV

+A basic computer vision project that detects road lane lines using OpenCV image processing techniques such as grayscale conversion, thresholding, region masking, edge detection, Gaussian blur, and Hough Transform.

+---

 ## Aim

-To implement a basic lane detection pipeline using OpenCV by completing missing code segments at specified locations.
+To implement a basic lane detection pipeline using OpenCV by completing the missing code segments in the provided framework.

 ---

-## Learning Objective
+## Learning Objectives

-* Understand each stage of image processing
+- Understand different stages of image processing
-* Learn how to build a complete computer vision pipeline
+- Learn how a lane detection pipeline works
-* Practice writing code in guided sections

-**Important Instruction:**
-👉 Write code **ONLY in places marked as `# Your Code Here`** 👉 Do NOT modify any other part of the code
+- Implement computer vision techniques using Python
+- Practice OpenCV functions step-by-step

 ---

-##  Software Used
+## Software and Libraries Used

-* Anaconda – Python 3.7
+- Python 3.7
+- Anaconda
-* Jupyter Notebook / VS Code
+- Jupyter Notebook / VS Code
-* OpenCV (cv2)
+- OpenCV (`cv2`)
-* NumPy
+- NumPy
-* Matplotlib
+- Matplotlib

 ---

-##  Algorithm & Explanation
+## Algorithm

----

 ### Step 1: Import Libraries

 ```python
 import cv2